coreybailey07/coreybailey.org/_posts/2020-11-04-lazy-load-nvm.md

 ---

-As with most developers experiencing sluggish shell initialization post <code>nvm</code> install, it was proving a situation impacting productivity.
+As with most developers experiencing sluggish shell initialization post <code>nvm</code> install, it was proving to be a situation impacting my productivity.
 So after a few quick google queries I landed upon an article by [evanbrodie][00] which pointed to a gist providing a clean solution to the problem.
-For my purposes I implemented a slightly dryer syntax by replacing the multiple function definitions with a
+For my purposes I implemented a slightly dryer syntax by replacing the multiple function definitions with a <code>for</code> loop.
+Lazy loading
-<code>for</code> loop.
-Lazy loading <code>nvm</code> with this method
+<code>nvm</code> with this method cut shell initialization time down
-cut shell initialization time down by half.
+by half.
+Yay!

 ```bash
 export NVM_DIR=~/.nvm